← Learn Javascript

 true

-1. Creates a new variable named greeting and
+1. Create a new variable named greeting and

-2. Assigns the string "hello" as the value (using the assignment operator)
+2. Assign the string "hello" as the value (using the assignment operator)

-The assignment process is also referred to as "binding", because the data is actually stored in the memory of the computer, not the variable.
+The assignment is referred to as "binding", because data is actually stored in the memory of the computer, not the variable.

-Javascript is based on the ECMAScript standard, which in ES6 added new variable declaration keywords to address issues
+Javascript is based on ECMAScript.
+ES6 added new variable declaration keywords to address issues

 let and const